Last Updated 1 week by Emily Standley-Allard

 Companies Need Good Writers

-In addition to writers being needed it’s a great career – did you know that websites that have blog content have 434% more search engine indexed pages that those that don’t? – Content Marketing Institute
+In addition to writers being extremely sought after, it’s a great career – did you know that websites that have blog content have 434% more search engine indexed pages that those that don’t? – Content Marketing Institute

-Companies are aware of this and that’s why successful businesses are hiring skilled freelance writers in droves.
+Companies are keenly aware of this and that’s why successful businesses are hiring skilled freelance writers and creators in droves.

-And today, with the power of AI anyone can generate written content for any brand or industry.
+And today, with the power of AI almost anyone can efficiently generate well written content for brands and industries.

 Companies have already spent upwards of 195.58 billion in content marketing.
 The research firm Technavio predicts spending will more than double to $412.88 billion. – Resource Technavio

-This post is compiled of over 100 (PLUS) writing sites and other resources that will pay you for your creative work and tutorials.
+This post is compiled of over 100 (PLUS) writing sites and other resources that will pay you good money for your creative work.

-The niches are comprised of travel, lifestyle, technology, finance, theater, culture, education, parenthood and more.
+The niches below are comprised of a variety of topics such as: travel, lifestyle, technology, finance, theater, culture, education, parenthood and more.

-If you want to find out how to get started being a freelance writer, I recommend you check out this post:
+To get started being a freelance writer as a solopreneur, I recommend you check out this post:

 How to Start Your Epic Career as a Freelance Writer